r57zone/DSAdvance/README.md

 2. Install Microsoft Visual C++ Redistributable 2017 or newer.
 3. Connect the Sony DualSense, DualShock 4, Nintendo Pro controller or Joy-Cons.
 4. Unzip and launch DSAdvance.
-5. If necessary, change the dead zones of the sticks or other parameters in the configuration file `Config.ini`.
+5. If necessary, change the dead zones of the sticks, triggers or other parameters in the configuration file `Config.ini`.
 6. When used with Steam games, in the controller settings, disable "Playstation personal settings".
 7. It is also recommended to install [HidHide](https://github.com/nefarius/HidHide/releases), then in the "HidHide Configuration Client" add "DSAdvance.exe" and turn on the parameter `Enable device hiding` (If turned off).
 It is necessary so that the game did not see our controller, and saw only emulated Xbox 360 gamepad.
 8. (Optional) To launch from the notification area (tray), by double-clicking, you can add a shortcut to `Launcher.exe` to Windows startup `%AppData%\Microsoft\Windows\Start Menu\Programs\Startup`.